 They can manipulate each branch independently of the other, enabling them to pick up noises from various species, including humans.

-Current Biology found that birds use their tongue to change the frequency of sounds produced.
+Current Biology discovered that birds use their tongue to change the frequency of sounds produced.

 Researchers found that ‘lingual articulation’ is part of the reason why parrots can mimic human speech.
 Even though parrots lack lips and teeth, their beaks enable them to shape sounds.

 A parrot won’t lose its voice without reason and will unlikely refuse to vocalize for an extended period.
-Consult a vet if a parrot has been unusually silent for 24 hours.
+Consult a vet if a parrot has been unusually silent for more than 24 hours.